 To split listings from an existing parent-child relationship you need to delete the parent SKU.
 This will separate all of the listings.
 As far as I know, there is no way to separate out individual listings.

 - Under the Update_Delete field, set the parent SKU to DELETE.
-Set the variations to UPDATE.
+Set the variations to UPDATE if you have all relevant fields populated (i.e. description, bullet points) or PARTIAL UPDATE if you do not.
 See below.

 Merging Existing Listings into a New Parent-Child Relationship